DRK-512/Operating-Systems/Scheduling/Shortest-Runtime-Scheduler/README.md

 - Each time it terminates a process.
 Each line of printout should include the current time in seconds that is kept by the scheduler.

-SAMPLE RUN:
+## SAMPLE RUN:
-Assume input.txt contains the following:
+Assume the processes.txt contains the following:

 | PID |  AT  |  BURST |
 | :-: | :--: |  :---: |